“Congratulations! You have won $500,000!

 Common Phishing Lures

-There are many methods phishers have developed to lure you into submitting your private data.
+There are many methods phishers have developed to lure you into submitting your personal information and data.
 Knowing what to look out for puts you in a better position to detect and overcome these types of attacks.

 You receive an email from your bank threatening to shut down your account unless you verify your credit card information on their website immediately.
 In this example, the link they give you will lead to a fake site.